Newsletter

 As you become more familiar with different aspects of indoor air quality, you can better tailor your tools and strategies.
 Getting a comprehensive picture of the current state of air quality in your buildings - including ozone, particular matter, variants of concern and carbon dioxide levels - is an essential step towards improving it.

 Ready to get started?
-We’ve recently announced that Kaiterra’s Sensedge Mini air quality monitor now supports ozone monitoring.
+We’ve recently announced that Kaiterra’s Sensedge Mini indoor air quality monitor now supports ozone monitoring.
 Check out the details below: